ankimelin/hej-riksdagen/README.md

 (I can invite you through e-mail)

 # Tech
-JavaScript, React, React Router Dom.
+JavaScript and React.
 First time using localStorage to store API result.

 # Future features
 Content: add About us and Not Found page.